liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

 ## 1. Description
 Probabilistic graphical models use a graph-based representation of a set of independences among random variables.
 There two general branches of graphical models:
-* Directed graphical model, or Bayesian Network: represents a set of random variables and their conditional dependencies using a directed acyclic graph:
+* Directed graphical model, or Bayesian Network: represents a set of random variables and their conditional dependencies using a directed acyclic graph.
+For example, a Bayesian Network can represents the relationship between diseases, symptoms and treatment.
+There are induced dependencies in Bayesian Network, eg. diseases influence symptoms, disease and symptoms influence treatment.
 <div class="imgcap">
 <div >
     <img src="/blog/assets/graphical-model/bayesian-network.png" width = "300">
 </div>
 </div>

-* Undirected graphical model, or Markov Random Field: represents a set of random variables and their conditional dependencies using an undirected graph, which can be acyclic or cyclic.
+* Undirected graphical model, or Markov Network, Markov Random Field: represents a set of random variables and their conditional dependencies using an undirected graph, which can be acyclic or cyclic.
+Depedencies in Markov Network are not induced.
+For example, Markov Network can represent an image, with each pixel is one node in the graph.
 <div class="imgcap">
 <div >
     <img src="/blog/assets/graphical-model/markov-random-field.png" width = "300">
 </div>
 </div>

-There are other specialized probabilistic graphical models (factor graph, restricted Boltzmann machine, etc), but these models will no tbe discussed here.
+There are other specialized probabilistic graphical models (factor graph, restricted Boltzmann machine, etc), but these models will not be discussed here.